LHentges/LanceOtron/README.md

 LanceOtron was built using Python 3.8.3 and TensorFlow 2.
 The models have been saved such that a TensorFlow 1 setup could be used making only minor amendments to the scripts (see note in modules folder).
 Additional packages were used for benchmarking LanceOtron - see [requirements.txt](lanceotron/requirements.txt) for specific version numbers used.

+LanceOTron is currently tested on Linux and MacOSX, please see the CircleCI implementation for more information if interested.
+We do not currently support native Windows installations, nor do we have any immediate plans due to the amount of work involved to maintain it.
+Windows subsystem for Linux should function as expected, though if you have issues using LanceOTron on your specific installation, please [raise an issue](https://github.com/LHentges/LanceOtron/issues/new/choose) and we will help you resolve them.

 **Additional Python Packages for Benchmarking:**

 N.B. [bedtools](https://github.com/arq5x/bedtools2) needs to be installed to use *pybedtools*.